 My name is Haiyang Wang.
-I am a postdoctoral researcher in Exoplanets and Habitability Group at ETH Zurich and also a member of NCCR PlanetS by mainly working on the characterization of small (or rocky) extrasolar planets.
+I am a postdoctoral fellow in Exoplanets and Habitability Group at ETH Zurich and also a member of the NCCR PlanetS by mainly working on the characterization of terrestrial-type extrasolar planets.

 In brief, I identify myself:

 An exoplanetologist passionate about interdisciplinary studies pertaining to planets and life

 With demonstrated research experience in multi-disciplinaries: planetary astrophysics, cosmochemistry, and geophysics

 With expertise in numerical modelings of the formation, compositions, interiors and atmospheres of rocky exoplanets

 An explorer of chemical fingerprints of habitable worlds within and beyond our Solar System